molstar/molstar/README.md

 The core of Mol* currently consists of these modules (see under `src/`):

 - `mol-task` Computation abstraction with progress tracking and cancellation support.
-- `mol-data` Collections (integer based sets, interface to columns/tables, etc.)
+- `mol-data` Collections (integer-based sets, interface to columns/tables, etc.)
 - `mol-math` Math related (loosely) algorithms and data structures.
 - `mol-io` Parsing library.
 Each format is parsed into an interface that corresponds to the data stored by it.
 Support for common coordinate, experimental/map, and annotation data formats.
 - `mol-model` Data structures and algorithms (such as querying) for representing molecular data (including coordinate, experimental/map, and annotation data).
 - `mol-model-formats` Data format parsers for `mol-model`.
 - `mol-model-props` Common "custom properties".
-- `mol-script` A scriting language for creating representations/scenes and querying (includes the [MolQL query language](https://molql.github.io)).
+- `mol-script` A scripting language for creating representations/scenes and querying (includes the [MolQL query language](https://molql.github.io)).
 - `mol-geo` Creating (molecular) geometries.
 - `mol-theme` Theming for structure, volume and shape representations.
 - `mol-repr` Molecular representations for structures, volumes and shapes.
 - `mol-gl` A wrapper around WebGL.
-- `mol-canvas3d` A low level 3d view component.
+- `mol-canvas3d` A low-level 3d view component.
 Uses `mol-geo` to generate geometries.
 - `mol-state` State representation tree with state saving and automatic updates.
-- `mol-app` Components for builduing UIs.
+- `mol-app` Components for building UIs.
 - `mol-plugin` Allow to define modular Mol* plugin instances utilizing `mol-state` and `mol-canvas3d`.
 - `mol-plugin-state` State transformations, builders, and managers.
-- `mol-plugin-ui` React based user interface for the Mol* plugin.
-Some components of the UI are usable outside the main plugin and can be integrated to 3rd party solutions.
+- `mol-plugin-ui` React-based user interface for the Mol* plugin.
+Some components of the UI are usable outside the main plugin and can be integrated into 3rd party solutions.
 - `mol-util` Useful things that do not fit elsewhere.

-Moreover, the project contains the imlementation of `servers`, including
+Moreover, the project contains the implementation of `servers`, including

 - `servers/model` A tool for accessing coordinate and annotation data of molecular structures.
 - `servers/volume` A tool for accessing volumetric experimental data related to molecular structures.